What is WSL?

 Salad Enterprise Linux

-When WSL is installed on your PC, you might see a resource in your Windows Explorer side bar called “Salad Enterprise Linux”.
-This is where container workloads live and you will be unable to access it (containers will be unable to access the rest of your PC).
-It is completely harmless.
+When WSL is installed on your PC, you might see a resource in your Windows Explorer side bar called "Salad Enterprise Linux".
+This is where container workloads live and you will be unable to access it (and containers will be unable to access the rest of your PC!).
+You can just ignore it, it's just Windows letting you know that WSL is there.

 Updating Your Windows OS